uzyovoys/zenbot/_pages/pattern/common.md

 {% include note.html text="Note that Text pattern could also be empty while it matches even empty string." %}

 ## Number
-This pattern matches all kind of integer numbers and have an integer as a value.
+This pattern matches all kind of integer numbers and has an integer as a value.

 ```xml
 <input pattern="$Number">